uds-helms/ProPores2/README.md

    ```
 2. Install CMake 3.13 or newer, or update an existing CMake if necessary.
 [CMake.org provides a guide for installing CMake on your computer.](https://cmake.org/install)
 3. Download this repository as a ZIP file and extract it to a location of your choice, or use Git to clone the repository.
-4. Open the PROPORES folder in the terminal and run
+4. Open the ProPores2 folder in the terminal and run
    ```
    sh install_linux_macOS.sh
    ```
-   This creates the executable `propores` in the PROPORES folder.
+   This creates the executable `propores` in the ProPores2 folder.
 5. (Optional) If you want to use the user interface, install Python3 with the packages `tkinter` and `pyyaml`.
-Open the PROPORES folder in the terminal and run
+Open the ProPores2 folder in the terminal and run
    ```
    sh install_python_ubuntu_debian.sh
    ```